 Meet the team:

-Hugo Crombie, Ruth Mayne, Miranda Miller, Lois Muddiman, Fiona Scrivener and Neville Scrivener.
+Hugo Crombie, Ruth Mayne, Lois Muddiman, Helen Reid, Fiona Scrivener and Neville Scrivener (Chair).

 Lead Programme Manager Mim Saxl became interested in climate change in 2004, and has spent the last 15+ years working in climate communication and engagement.
 She previously worked for Climate Outreach, ran Agile-Ox knowledge exchange project at the Environmental Change Institute, and completed an MSc in ‘Nature, Society and Environmental Policy’ before joining LCWO as its main member of staff in 2016.
 She actually lives in Florence Park over the other side of the city (shh!) with her family, but can frequently be found in Tumbling Bay Cafe, when Coronavirus permits.
-She works 3 days a week (Monday, Tuesday and Wednesday).
+She works for LCWO 2 days a week, and is also a consultant with the Low Carbon Hub, working on Project LEO.
 Contact her here.

 Much of work could not happen without the hard work of our 120+ volunteers.